-203 Ethics and Leadership in Criminal Justice 3 credit hours
+203 Ethics and Leadership in Criminal Justice 3 credit hours Offered fall semester.
+Three hours lecture and discussion a week

 A topical study of the various philosophical approaches for developing appropriate ethical decision-making tools for the criminal justice professional.
 Ethical dilemmas are illustrated in actual application in police, courts, corrections, criminal justice policy, and criminal justice scenarios.
 Students are exposed to the significance of ethics and to reflect critically on matters especially pertinent within criminology and criminal justice curricula.